First Aid at Work

 Certificates awarded will be valid for 3 years.
 There is a strong recommendation from the HSE to refresh first aid skills annually.

-There is no requirement for delegates to have any previous knowledge of first aid for this course, which is suitable for beginners.
+There is no requirement for delegates to have any previous knowledge of first aid for this course.
+Due to the practical nature of this course delegates should wear appropriate clothing and footwear, e.g. trousers and flat footwear.

 Hot and cold drinks available when delivered at a Sanctus Training venue.